mayonezu216/Awesome-PU-learning/README.md

   - Changchun Li, Ximing Li, Lei Feng, Jihong Ouyang.
 ICLR 2022.
   - Keywords: Positive and Unlabeled Learning, Mixup, Heuristic.
   - <details><summary>Digest</summary> In this paper, we propose a novel PU learning method, namely Positive and unlabeled learning with Partially Positive Mixup (P3Mix), which simultaneously benefits from data augmentation and supervision correction with a heuristic mixup technique.
 To be specific, we take inspiration from the directional boundary deviation phenomenon observed in our preliminary experiments, where the learned PU boundary tends to deviate from the fully supervised boundary towards the positive side.
 For the unlabeled instances with ambiguous predictive results, we select their mixup partners from the positive instances around the learned PU boundary, so as to transform them into augmented instances near to the boundary yet with more precise supervision.
 Accordingly, those augmented instances may push the learned PU boundary towards the fully supervised boundary, thereby improving the classification performance.

+- Predictive Adversarial Learning from Positive and Unlabeled Data. [[paper]](https://ojs.aaai.org/index.php/AAAI/article/view/16953/16760)
+  - Wenpeng Hu, Ran Le, Bing Liu, Feng Ji, Jinwen Ma, Dongyan Zhao and Rui Yan.
+AAAI 2021.
+  - Keywords: Classification and Regression.
+  - This paper proposes a novel PU learning method called Predictive Adversarial Networks (PAN) based on GAN (Generative Adversarial Networks).
+GAN learns a generator to generate data (e.g., images) to fool a discriminator which tries to determine whether the generated data belong to a (positive) training class.
+PU learning can be casted as trying to identify (not generate) likely positive instances from the unlabeled set to fool a discriminator that determines whether the identified likely positive instances from the unlabeled set are indeed positive.
+However, directly applying GAN is problematic because GAN focuses on only the positive data.
+The resulting PU learning method will have high precision but low recall.
+We propose a new objective function based on KL-divergence.
+Evaluation using both image and text data shows that PAN outperforms state-of-the-art PU learning methods and also a direct adaptation of GAN for PU learning.
+We propose a new objective function based on KL-divergence.

  - PULNS: Positive-Unlabeled Learning with Effective Negative Sample Selector.[[paper]](https://ojs.aaai.org/index.php/AAAI/article/view/17064/16871)
    - Chuan Luo, Pu Zhao, Chen Chen, Bo Qiao, Chao Du, Hongyu Zhang, Wei Wu, Shaowei Cai, Bing He, Saravanakumar Rajmohan and Qingwei Lin.
 AAAI 2021.
    - Keywords: Semi-Supervised Learning, Unsupervised & Self-Supervised Learning.